afsalthaj/ScalaExercises/Some.md

 * We can have further discussions on this aspect for you to follow.

 * Categorical values :-
-bq.Although there is no concept of enums in hive, the thrift type should be bq.having enum as the data type for categorical values if the possible values are known and predefined and they are small bq.enough. bq.Following this standard will be really handy for downstream such as feature developers.
-This is because, a bq.federated-developer or feature-developer bq.may not have thorough knowledge on what could be the possible values for a particular categorical field.
+>Although there is no concept of enums in hive, the thrift type should be of the type enum for certain categorical values.
+>Following this standard will be really handy for downstream such as feature developers.
+To justify more on this, a federated-developer or feature-developer may not have thorough knowledge on what could be the possible values for a particular categorical field, and hence an enum would make his/her life easy.

 Major concerns: